-The Brewer Spectrophotometer contains its own microprocessor, an 8051 based microprocessor, which controls all internal instrument operations.
+The Brewer Spectrophotometer contains its own microprocessor board, an 8051 based microprocessor, which controls all internal instrument operations.
 Specifically, the microprocessor is responsible for:

-- positioning the diffraction grating the microprocessor controls a stepper motor which drive a micrometer which is connected by a lever arms to a rotating grating. - positioning the slit mask to allow light to pass through one of six exit-plane slits to the photomultiplier: this mask is driven by a second microprocessor-controlled stepper motor. - synchronizing the photon-count circuitry with the movement of the slit mask. - turning the halogen and mercury calibration lamps on and off. - reading optical position sensors. - · reading analog monitor voltages. - moving motors to track the sun. - moving neutral density, diffusing, and polarizing filters into the optical path. - moving "order" filters into and out of the optical path. - opening and closing a field-of-view defining iris. - providing a RS-422C communications link to an external computer.
+- positioning the diffraction gratings the microprocessor controls stepper motors which drive micrometers connected by lever arms to rotating gratings. - positioning the slit mask to allow light to pass through one of six exit-plane slits to the photomultiplier: this mask is driven by a second microprocessor-controlled stepper motor. - synchronizing the photon-count circuitry with the movement of the slit mask. - turning the halogen and mercury calibration lamps on and off. - reading optical position sensors. - reading analog monitor voltages. - · moving motors to track the sun. - moving neutral density, diffusing, and polarizing filters into the optical path. - opening and closing a field-of-view defining iris. - provides an RS-422C communications link to an external computer.

-The microprocessor is programmed to accept commands from the external Computer, execute the commands, and return results to the Computer.
+The microprocessor is programmed to accept commands from the external computer, execute the commands, and return results to the computer.
 An IBM compatible computer is used as the control console to facilitate programmed command sequencing as well as automatic data logging and processing.
 Raw data is recorded on hard disk drive, and real-time results may be printed on hard copy or printed to disk for later printing.